Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Algorithms

-We note that except for the constant $\gamman$, these dynamics match the accelerated dynamics used in the optimization of convex functions \cite{diakonikolas2017approximate, diakonikolas2017accelerated, DBLP:conf/nips/KricheneBB15}.
-The AXGD algorithm \cite{diakonikolas2017accelerated}, designed for the accelerated optimization of convex functions, discretizes the latter dynamics following an approximate implementation of implicit Euler discretization.
+We note that except for the constant $\gammanparam$, these dynamics match the accelerated dynamics used in the optimization of convex functions \citep{DBLP:conf/nips/KricheneBB15, diakonikolas2017accelerated, diakonikolas2017approximate}.
+The AXGD algorithm \citep{diakonikolas2017accelerated}, designed for the accelerated optimization of convex functions, discretizes the dynamics coming from the optimization of convex functions by using an approximate implementation of implicit Euler discretization.
 This has the advantage of not needing a gradient step per iteration to compensate for some positive discretization error.
-Note that in our case we must use \eqref{eq:quasiquasarconvexity} instead of convexity for a discretization.
+In our case, the extra error we incur by using a looser lower bound does not seem to be able to be compensated by a gradient step in the constrained case, as other acceleration techniques like Linear Coupling \citep{allen2014linear} or Nesterov's estimate sequence \citep{nesterov1983method} do, so obtaining an approximate implicit Euler discretization proves to be a better approach.
+However, our dynamics are different and in our case we must use tilted-convexity \eqref{eq:quasiquasarconvexity} instead of convexity.
 We are able to obtain the following discretization coming from an approximate implicit Euler discretization: